sc-ventures/cloudbreak-documentation/docs/aws-launch.md

 5. Your credential should now be displayed in the **Credentials** pane.

     Congratulations!
 You have successfully launched Cloudbreak and created a Cloudbreak credential.
-Now you can use Cloubdreak to [create clusters](aws-create.md).
+Now you can use Cloudbreak to [create clusters](aws-create.md).

 <div class="next">